gofynd/fdk-client-java/documentation/partner/THEME.md

 ### createNewThemeInOrganization
-Create new theme in organization.
+Create a new theme for the organization